FOREX-Euro stung by political, economic growth uncertainty

 Many market participants expect the euro to trade in a range between $1.3000 and $1.3300, with worries about feeble euro zone growth likely to dominate sentiment.
 But analysts said the euro could fall sharply once it makes a sustained break below strong chart support at $1.30.

-“The euro has been above $1.30 for three months now, so a move under $1.30 could bring some more participants in,” said Chris Turner, head of currency strategy at ING in London.
+“The euro has been above $1.30 for three months now, so a move under $1.30 could bring some more participants in,” said Chris Turner, head of currency strategy at ING.

 ING forecasts the euro will fall to $1.20 by the end of the second quarter.

-The euro, which lost more than 1.2 percent against the yen , gained no support from a weekend deal to double the International Monetary Fund’s firepower to contain the debt crisis.
+The euro, which also lost more than 1 percent against the yen, gained only limited support from a weekend deal to double the International Monetary Fund’s firepower to contain the debt crisis.

-Dutch Prime Minister Mark Rutte will write to parliament later on Monday offering the resignation of his cabinet, which relies on the populist Freedom Party to pass legislation, two sources told Reuters, spelling the end of a coalition which has backed the EU’s fiscal treaty.
+Reports said the Dutch government will resign on Monday, paving the way for elections and spelling the end of a coalition which has backed the EU’s fiscal treaty.

 This sparked concerns that political uncertainty could put into question euro zone states’ commitment to austerity measures, coming on top of growing worries about the shaky state of Spain’s public finances.